KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 ## Deployment

-Initially the project was developed using the [**Cloud9**](href=https://c9.io/login) IDE but due to a long-planned platform upgrade it had been migrated and completed in using a new
+Initially the project was developed using the [**Cloud9**](href=https://c9.io/login) IDE but due to a long-planned platform upgrade it had been migrated and completed using a new
 [**Amazon Website Services**](https://aws.amazon.com/console/) account.

 The website can be deployed to GitHub Pages from its [**GitHub***](https://github.com/KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD) repository using the following **step by step**